-At the balance sheet date the impact of ECL has been assessed as immaterial on all financial assets subject to credit risk, due to the credit enhancement features applied by the Company.
-As such no ECL allowance was recognised.
+At the balance sheet date, the impact of ECL has been assessed as immaterial on all financial assets subject to credit risk, due to the credit enhancement features applied by the Company.
+As such no ECL allowance was recognised (2021:nil).

-As at 31 December 2020, the book value of residential mortgage loans that Santander UK plc had assigned legal title to the Fosse securitisation structure was £2.2bn (2019: £3.7bn).
-The Fosse securitisation structure comprising fellow subsidiaries is over collateralised by £0.6bn (2019: £2.0bn).
-The Fosse securitisation structure acquired interest in a portfolio of mortgage loans (Funder share) was £1.6bn (2019: £1.7bn) and the Santander UK plc seller share was £0.6bn (2019: £2.0bn).
+As at 31 December 2022, the book value of residential mortgage loans that Santander UK plc had assigned legal title to the Fosse securitisation structure was £2,028m (2021: £2,154m).
+The Fosse securitisation structure comprising fellow subsidiaries is over collateralised by £562m (2021: £569m).
+The Fosse securitisation structure acquired interest in a portfolio of mortgage loans (Funder share) was £1,466m (2021: £1,585m) and the Santander UK plc seller share was £562 m (2021: £569m).
 The seller share does not provide credit enhancement.

-The Fosse securitisation structure has cash balances and reserves of £0.2bn (2019: £0.2bn) which also act as a credit enhancement feature.
+The Fosse securitisation structure has cash balances and reserves of £191m (2021: £230m) which also act as a credit enhancement feature.
 Cash balances are held with Santander UK plc.
 All cash balances held with Santander UK plc are held under a Guaranteed Investment Contract and are classified as restricted funds, as withdrawals are restricted by a priority of payments in accordance with the terms of the securitisation structure.

-As described in note 2, Derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Transaction documents.
+As described in note 2, derivatives are contracted with Santander UK plc or counterparties that meet standards set out in the relevant Transaction documents.
 If subsequently there is a ratings downgrade of the counterparty credit rating, remedial measures include provision of collateral for obligations under the relevant swap.